bloomberg/bde-tools/doc/tutorials.rst

 .. important::

-   Even though bde_setwafenv.py must be invoked on cygwin on Windows, cygwin itself is not a supported build platform by :ref:`waf-top`.
-Once bde_setwafenv.py is call in cygwin, ``bde-tools/bin/waf.bat`` must be used instead of calling ``waf`` directly. ``waf.bat`` will invoke ``waf`` using the windows version of Python and build using the Visual Studio C/C++ compiler.
+   Even though bde_setwafenv.py is supported on only Cygwin in Windows, Cygwin itself is not a supported build platform by :ref:`waf-top`.
+Once bde_setwafenv.py is executed in cygwin, ``bde-tools/bin/waf.bat`` must be used instead of executing ``waf`` directly. ``waf.bat`` will invoke ``waf`` using the windows version of Python and build using the Visual Studio C/C++ compiler selected.
 You can download a free version of Visual Studio Express from `Microsoft
    <https://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx>`_.

 ..
 TODO: Building an Library That Does Not Depend on BDE